xetra11/renderay/README.md

 ```C
 Canvas* new_Canvas(int height, int width)
 ```
+>######Description:
+>First step function to get renderay to work.
+This will create a canvas to render onto.
+This canvas will be passed to every of the following functions.
 >######Parameters:
 >*height* - set the height of the canvas
 >*width* - set the width of the canvas